-Bathing form Traditional sauna Soft sauna Steam bath Definitions Temperature 75-90°C Humidity 5-15% RH Temperature 45-65°C Humidity 30-65% RH Temperature 40-45°C Humidity 100% RH Suitable sauna heater Traditional sauna heater such as Sense Sport, Sense Pure, Sense Elite, Sense Commercial or Sense Combi.
-Power is selected in relation to room volume.
-Sense Combi or Tylarium Traditional sauna heater + steam generator e.g. Sense Commercial (with relay box) + steam generator Commercial Power is selected in relation to room volume.
-Steam generator Steam Home or Steam Commercial.
+BATHING FORM TRADITIONAL SAUNA SOFT SAUNA STEAM BATH DEFINITIONS Temperature 75-90 °C Humidity 5-15% RH Temperature 45-65 °C Humidity 30-65% RH Temperature 40-45 °C Humidity 100% RH SUITABLE SAUNA HEATER Traditional sauna heater.
+For example, Sense or Crown models such as Crown Elite, Sense Pure, Sense Sport, Sense Elite, Sense Commercial, or Sense/Crown Combi.
+Power is selected based on the room volume.
+Sense/Crown or Tylarium Traditional sauna heater + steam generator e.g. Sense Commercial (with relay box) + steam generator Commercial.
+Power is selected based on the room volume.
+Steam generator Steam Home or Commercial.
 Power depending on the volume and material in the room.
-Appropriate materials in a sauna Wood and glass sections.
-Other materials on wall surfaces, such as stone or tiles may be used, but to a limited extent.
+APPROPRIATE MATERIALS IN A SAUNA Wood and glass sections.
+Other materials on wall surfaces, such as stone or tiles, may be used, but to a limited extent.
 Seating areas and other surfaces should be made of wood.
 Wood and glass sections.
-Other materials on wall surfaces, such as stone or tiles may be used, but to a limited extent.
+Other materials on wall surfaces, such as stone or tiles, may be used, but to a limited extent.
 Seating areas and other surfaces should be made of wood.
 Tiles, plastic or glass.
-It is important that all floors, walls and ceiling surfaces, as well as floor drains, are well-sighted.
-The materials in a steam bath must withstand a high moisture load.
+It is important that all floors, walls and ceiling surfaces, as well as floor drains, are properly sealed.
+The materials in a steam bath must withstand high humidity levels.